Understanding the Influence of Motivation on Requirements Engineering-related Activities: Discussion

 \subsection{\textbf{Implications}}

 Our findings suggest several implications for both researchers and software practitioners who are involved in RE-related activities.
-In this section, we discuss these implications and corresponding ideas for future work.
+This section discusses these implications and corresponding ideas for future work.

-\subsubsection{Implications for Researchers}
+\subsection{Implications for Researchers}

-The main contribution of this research is \textbf{the theoretical framework} (figure \ref{Theory}) on the influence of motivation on RE-related activities developed based on 21 in-depth interviews.
-This framework can be used to get a better understanding of how software practitioners' motivation influences RE-related activities.
-In future work, researchers can work on the validation of the theoretical framework we developed in similar contexts and also can expand this research by exploring it with various other human aspects in different settings (e.g., in different contexts).
-Our theoretical framework is presented following the well-defined Strauss \& Corbin's coding paradigm, including context, causal conditions, intervening conditions, strategies and consequences to better understand the influence of motivation on RE-related activities \cite{strauss1990basics}.
-Hence, understanding and applying this theoretical framework in other contexts, such as replicating it for a specific region, culture, or organization, would be easier and based on the findings, the researchers can identify whether the software practitioners use the same strategies irrespective of their contextual differences.
+The main contribution of this research is \textbf{the theory } (figure \ref{Theory}) about the influence of motivation on RE developed using STGT approach via 21 in-depth interviews.
+This framework can be used to understand better how software practitioners' motivation influences RE-related activities.
+In future work, researchers can work on the validation of the theory we developed in similar contexts and also can expand this research by exploring it with various other human aspects in different settings (e.g., in different contexts).
+Our theory is developed using STGT approach \cite{RN1609} and presented using the well-defined Strauss \& Corbin's coding paradigm, including context, causal conditions, intervening conditions, strategies and consequences to better understand the influence of motivation on RE-related activities \cite{strauss1990basics}.
+Hence, understanding and applying this theory framework in other contexts, such as replicating it for a specific region, culture, or organization, would be easier and based on the findings, the researchers can identify whether the software practitioners use the same strategies irrespective of their contextual differences.
+Further, a comparison study can be conducted to identify similarities and differences of motivating/demotivating factors that might impact diverse SE activities such as RE, coding, and testing, which will be helpful in identifying unique motivating/demotivating factors for SE activities.

-\subsubsection{Implications for Software Practitioners}
+\subsection{Implications for Software Practitioners}